-Simply put, a four-way hoist moves four ways- up, down, in and out.
-If you need to transport a larger wheelchair or scooter, a four-way hoist is the one for you as these hoists can carry more weight than two-way hoists due to the increased movement they allow.
-It works at the touch of a button, taking the weight of your wheelchair or scooter, helping you maneuver it gently by hand into your car boot.
+Simply put, a four-way hoist moves four ways: up, down, in and out.
+If you need to transport a larger wheelchair or scooter, a four-way hoist is the one for you.
+These hoists can carry more weight than two-way hoists due to the increased movement they allow.
+It works at the touch of a button, taking the weight of your wheelchair or scooter, helping you manoeuvre it gently by hand into your car boot.

 Two-Way Hoist

-A two-way hoist only moves up and down, this means you’ll need to maneuver your product more than you would have to do with a four-way hoist, so it is best suited to those who have a lightweight wheelchair.
-You’ll need to push the wheelchair into the boot, then ensure it’s secure using tie-downs.
+A two-way hoist only moves up and down.
+This means you’ll need to manoeuvre your product more than you would with a four-way hoist, so it is best suited to those who have a lightweight wheelchair.
+You’ll need to push the wheelchair into the boot, then make sure it’s secure using tie-downs

 Things to consider